Aafalah/PDF-maldoc-detection/README.md

 - Launch (object 10)
 - EmbeddedFiles (object 5)

-Time to invistigate all these objects to see what they do: object 1, 3, 5, 9, 10.
+Time to investigate all these objects to see what they do: object 1, 3, 5, 9, 10.
 Lets start the interactive console of PeePDF using:
 ```
 peepdf adobe_pdf_embedded_exe.pdf -i